robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 ## Keyword Interface and Documentation

+> [!IMPORTANT]
+> LXX Understand the structure of keyword interfaces and how to interpret keyword documentation.
+(K2)

 Library Keywords and User Keywords that are defined in a resource file should have a documentation text that describes what the keyword does and how it should be used.

 Robot Framework is capable of generating a **Keyword Documentation** files that contains a library- or resource-documentation, all keywords, their argument interfaces, and their documentation texts.